TheOdinProject/curriculum/nodeJS/apis/RESTful_APIs.md

 <div class="lesson-content__panel" markdown="1">

 1. Check out the [list of HTTP response status codes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) listed in the MDN documentation.
 While you will never use some codes, you will notice a lot of useful ones.
-1. Read up on the following resources about REST and RESTful APIs.
+1. Read up on REST and RESTful APIs in the following resources.
    - Go through the following [CodeAcademy article discussing REST](https://www.codecademy.com/article/what-is-rest).
 It discusses the definitions of REST and gives some good examples to explain important keywords.
    - Check out this [StackOverflow article about RESTful API design](https://stackoverflow.blog/2020/03/02/best-practices-for-rest-api-design).
 If you want to code along, do remember that the `body-parser` middleware mentioned here has been incorporated into the ExpressJS package itself since 4.16.x and is no longer necessary.
 1. Code along with this tutorial on [setting up a REST API with ExpressJS](https://www.robinwieruch.de/node-express-server-rest-api/).
-Go through this article as thoroughly as possible since it discusses some key details like organization, middlewares, and links some important resources at the end.
+Go through this article thoroughly, as it covers key details like organizing your code, dive into middlewares, and provides links to other important resources at the end.

 </div>